1959antonino/djinit-ai.github.io/_posts/2020-09-27-Algorithmic-Trading.md

 ---
 Layout:     post
-Title:      Algorithmic Trading
+title:      Algorithmic Trading
 Date:       2020-09-27 07:00:00
 Summary:    AI in Trading
 Categories: Python, Stock Market, AI
 ---

-# Algorithmic Trading
+## Algorithmic Trading

 Did you know that in reality, a trade could generate profit margins at a pace that is impossible for humans?